How many licensed drivers are there in the US?

 The Ride Share Guy estimated there were between 1.5 and 2.5 million Uber drivers in the US in 2019.
 Cnet estimated 1 million Uber drivers in the US in 2019.

 According to CNN there were 750,000 Uber drivers in the US in 2017.
 Business Insider claimed there were 327,000 Uber drivers in the US in 2015.
-Ride sharing declined significantly with the impact of coronavirus but seems to be recovering.
+Ride sharing declined significantly with the impact of COVID but seems to be recovering.
 If you need the NAICS code for Uber drivers follow this link.

 How many Lyft drivers in the USA?